-The engine group is designed to be separated into the left side (driver) and right side (passenger) sections.
-Each side is tie wrapped separately, BUT NOT LABELED.
-The right side of the engine has the connectors for IAC, TPS, CTS all of which ARE labeled.
-First separate the engine group into left and right side sections and place them accordingly.
+The engine group is designed to be separated into the left side (driver) and the right side (passenger) sections.
+Each side is tie wrapped separately, BUT NOT LABLED.
+The right side of the engine has the connector for the IAC, TPS and ECT all of which ARE labeled.
+First separate the engine group into the left and right side sections and place them accordingly.

-- 6.3.1 Before you connect any wires, separate the fuel pump wire from the engine group and place it out of the way. - 6.3.2 Locate the two separate BLK/WHT wires in the harness that each end in a ring terminal and ground them to the engine. - 6.3.3 Using Figure 6.4 on p.15 and Table 6.1 on p.16 connect the wiring as directed.
+- 6.3.1 Before you connect any wires, separate the fuel pump and coil B+ wire from the engine group and place it out of the way. - 6.3.2 Locate the two separate ring terminal grounds (labeled GRND#1 and GRND#2) in the harness.
+Place these wires on a ground source or engine bolt. - 6.3.3 Using Figure 6.4 and Table 6.1 connect the wiring as directed. - 6.3.4 Locate the PINK wire labeled COIL B+, connect this wire to a IGN.
+12 V source that gets power in both start and run.

-Figure 6.4 Engine Compartment Overview